 - distinctive facial features due to facial muscle weakenss

-- myotonia which is present in older children and adults is not present in infants, although often it is possible to find myotonia
+- myotonia which is present in older children and adults is not present in infants, although often it is possible to find myotonia in the infants mother

 - muscle weakness, especially face, neck, hands, giving the face a distinctive appearance